 It is emphasised that the introduction of Article 4 Direction does not necessarily prevent development but rather, it means that planning permission must be obtained from the Local Planning Authority for the proposal.
 By enforcing the need to receive planning permission it means that the effects of the development must be considered, in accordance with the local and national planning policy context.

-2.20 Further information, links and relevant documents on the Article 4 Direction can be found on the following page on the Authority's website: https://planning.snowdonia.gov.wales/policy/article4/
+2.21 Further information, links and relevant documents on the Article 4 Direction can be found on the Authority's Article 4 Direction page of the website